paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/refigure.md

 At the heart of Refigure’s brand is the monogram.
 A scripted ‘r’ within a slanted oval, provides a personal touch to the company’s brand, subtly hinting at ideas of growth, renewal and continuous improvement.
 A high contrast complementary palette of dark warm purple and a vibrant green gave the brand an energetic yet approachable feel, while a series of thematic icons primarily composed using a single line that drew inspiration from the scripted logo mark.

-{% include 'screenshots' with screenshots.homepage
+{% render 'screenshots' with screenshots.homepage
   caption: 'Landing page to promote the new app.'
 %}